cdeevfrr/reactgenerators/generators/README.md

 The goal is to make a very user-friendly interface for specifying real-life generators and understanding how they interact.

-We will assume that generators can never _hurt_ you, so given some ordering in which generators must be purchased, it's always strictly better to purchase each one as soon as possible.
+We will assume that, if you plan to purchase a generator, delaying the purchase can never _hurt_ you; so given some ordering in which generators must be purchased, it's always strictly better to purchase each one as soon as possible.
 Such an ordering of generators is called a _Strategy_.
 The goal is to find very good (or maybe optimal) strategies given user-specified generators, user specified definitions of goodness (total dollars after n timesteps? most money in the limit? ...?), and while allowing users to easily test slight modifications to strategies eg "If I swap the generators in spot i an j, how much worse is the result?"

 Many players of many of the games mentioned above think they have clearly optimal formulas, eg "time to recovering investment / investment" or similar.
 However, every formula we've seen fails in at least one case.
 See the starterURL in [the previous version of this project](https://github.com/cdeevfrr/generators)